camunda/camunda-docs/docs/components/zeebe/deployment-guide/interceptors.md

   }
 }
 ```

+This example interceptor will log `"intercepted a call"` at `TRACE` level for
+each incoming call it intercepted.
+This specific interceptor always dispatches
+all incoming calls to the target broker, but it would also be possible to stop
+the message from interception by other interceptors and even to block it from
+dispatch to the broker.

 ## Packaging an interceptor
 Next, you need to package the interceptor class into a fat JAR.
 Such a JAR must